steadywool/fedora-playbook/README.md

 - aur
 - flatpak

-After the installation, you can run this playbook without tags to change some settings and install additional packages:
+After the installation, you can run this playbook to change some settings and install additional packages.

 ⚠️ **This playbook does not update the system.**